ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 ---
 ## Brick wall in a living room – a minimalistic design with contrast

-A brick wall in a living room in the natural color, that is – red, is a great contrasting backround for bright shades.
+A brick wall in a living room in the natural red color is a great contrasting background for bright shades.
 For this reason it is a good idea to combine it with **beige or even white.** You might choose chairs or a sofa in this color.
 A minimalistic design, in fact, does not require any accessories.
 All you need is a little bit of good lighting. **A brick wall looks perfect both with candles and modern lamps** – so you can freely match it with any form you like.

 {% fig %}